Eohupehsuchus: Paleoenvironment and paleoecology

 Eohupehsuchus is a member of the Nanzhang-Yuan'an fauna, which includes all animals discovered in the same part of the Jialingjiang Formation.
-This includes all known hupehsuchians, namely Nanchangosaurus, Eohupehsuchus, Parahupehsuchus, Hupehsuchus, Eretmorhipus, and the unnamed polydactylous taxon partially described in 2003.
+This includes all known hupehsuchians, namely Nanchangosaurus, Eohupehsuchus, Parahupehsuchus, Hupehsuchus, Eretmorhipis, and the unnamed polydactylous taxon partially described in 2003.
 Eohupehsuchus was therefore coeval with up to five closely related animals in the Nanzhang-Yuan'an paleoenvironment.
 Chen et al. (2014) speculate that their coexistence may be explained by resource partitioning facilitated by body size disparity, dividing hupehsuchians into three distinct "size classes" with Nanchangosaurus and Eohupehsuchus sharing the smallest size class.
-The 2015 redescription of Eretmorhipus further elucidated hupehsuchian morphological disparity by establishing a spectrum of forelimb shapes, with the broad, fan-like "paddles" of Eretmorhipus on one end and the narrow, pointed "flippers" of Parahupehsuchus on the other.
+The 2015 redescription of Eretmorhipis further elucidated hupehsuchian morphological disparity by establishing a spectrum of forelimb shapes, with the broad, fan-like "paddles" of Eretmorhipis on one end and the narrow, pointed "flippers" of Parahupehsuchus on the other.
 According to the authors, this diversity "further enhances morphological, and hence behavioral, variations among hupehsuchians" and "likely enabled hupehsuchians to divide resources, which allowed them, in turn, to have a high taxonomic diversity within a limited geographic area."

 Other members of the Nanzhang-Yuan'an fauna include the basal ichthyopterygian Chaohusaurus zhangjiawanensis and the pachypleurosaurs Keichousaurus yuananensis and Hanosaurus hupehensis.
 Noting the presence of pachypleurosaurs and the absence of fish among the Nanzhang-Yuan'an fauna, the authors who named Parahupehsuchus suggested that as apex predators, the pachypleurosaurs were likely to have preyed on smaller marine reptiles, including hupehsuchians.
 According to the discoverers of Eohupehsuchus, the jaws of Hanosaurus hupehensis are sufficiently large to have caused the bite wound seen in the left forelimb of WGSC V26003, corroborating this picture of the assemblage's paleoecology.
 On this basis, they suggest that the trophic structure of modern marine ecosystems, in which the diet of apex predators includes secondarily aquatic tetrapods, was already present in the Early Triassic.